-Proposed landscape and visual effects mitigation measures:
+Landscape and visual effects mitigation measures:

-- Where possible, construction vehicles will not be left in places where soil or vegetation can be damaged.
-If damage to road verge occurs this will be lightly cultivated or graded (upon completion of the works) to allow natural recolonization by local species and promote integration with existing landscape character. - The site will be monitored regularly for signs of litter and other potential contaminants and litter will be removed before and after works take place. - The site will be left clean and tidy following construction.
+- The site will be monitored regularly for signs of litter and other potential contaminants, and litter will be removed before and after works take place. - The site will be left clean and tidy following construction.